 Poco X2 vs Realme X2: Design and Build

-Starting with design on paper, both the X2’s have class sandwich designs protected by Gorilla Glass 5 on either side, but visually they couldn’t be any more different.
+Starting with design, both the X2’s have glass sandwich designs, protected by Gorilla Glass 5 on either side, but visually they couldn’t be any more different.

 It gives a striking finish and creates different patterns when it catches the light in the right way.

-Poco X2 happens to be the heavier from the Realme X2.
+Poco X2 is heavier than the Realme X2.
 Poco X2 weighs around 210 grams which is about 25 grams heavier than the Realme X2.

 Also Read: Poco X3 Review by Mobiledrop.in

 The in hand feel of the Realme X2 is better, it’s lighter and easy to hold in one hand.
 But Poco X2 does have an advantage of its own here, it’s got that p2i nano coating that allows it to be splash resistant.

 Poco X2 has a larger display, 6.67 inches Full-HD+ panel.
 On the Realme X2, there is 6.4 inches Full-HD+ panel.

 The Realme X2 has an AMOLED panel with a water-drop-style notch.
 This is a gorgeous screen which comes with inky black, infinite contrast along with vibrant colors, but the refresh rate of this display is standard 60 Hertz.

 On the other hand, the Poco X2, has double refresh rate, it has 120 Hertz refresh rate.
 Though it is IPS LCD, it’s still a pretty vibrant display.
 Poco X2 has got two hole-punch cutouts at the top with the pixels in between blacked out to give a Galaxy S10+ kind of long cutout vibe.